Dasharo/docs/docs/osf-trivia-list/dts.md

 3. Enable sending logs by pressing `L`.
 4. Reproduce the problem.
 5. The logs will be sent automatically after exiting from the menu.

+**Warning**

+There have been issues with sending logs.
+If the automatic log submission does not work, you can view and copy the logs manually from `/tmp/dts.log`, `/var/local/dts-err.log` and `/var/local/flashrom.log`.